 From there, it naturally evolved into the dual functionality of the HEAT range.
 I remember sitting in a hotel room in Harrogate with the technical guys who designed the stoves, the senior sales director and manager when we first launched the stoves range into the trade, and we all agreed that this was the logical next step.

 But, it then took a long time to actually revisit the idea.
 We wanted to do something different, but we had just launched the stoves so our plates were full at the time.
 So, it’s only in the last four or five years, that we really started working on HEAT in earnest.

 And the thing is, taking what is a relatively simple concept — developing an outdoor heater that’s also a barbecue — was, in reality, immensely challenging.

-You see, we also wanted to provide a really clean experience so you don’t come away smelling of smoke.
-It took a long time to work out how to incorporate everything we wanted to make not only work perfectly, but be completely unique as well.
+You see, we also wanted to provide a really clean experience, so you don’t come away smelling of smoke.
+It took a long time to work out how to incorporate everything we wanted to make it not only work perfectly, but be completely unique as well.

 WHAT WERE THE CHALLENGES?

 Well, there were two elements to this.
 If you look at the heating aspect, you’d think it was just a question of taking a stove a putting it outside.
 But it isn’t at all.
 You have to consider durability, robustness: making it tough enough to withstand the elements and the unpredictability of British weather.
 As such, various aspects of the original stove manufacturing process had to be revisited and changed.

 The second thing was how to incorporate a degree of controllability in order to allow you to cook on it with precision.
 That was so important for us: it had to be able to cook perfectly.
 This took a lot of development work because traditional barbecues don’t allow you to do this.

 So, the products are mix of steel and cast iron.
 Wherever we can we try and source elements through our own market.
 The iron castings come from Telford, for example.
 However, the actual assembly takes place in Denmark and Croatia due to their quality reputation.